-At its core, nanocoining is a new process that covers a metal surface with 3D features that are smaller than the wavelength of visible light.
-This metal surface can form a seamless drum mold that can replicate the features onto a glass or plastic panel via roll-to-roll manufacturing.
-The features create a nano-structured surface that is invisible to the eye but can manipulate light or repel water, giving the surface desirable properties including:
+Nanocoining is a novel process that covers a metal surface with 3D sub-wavelength features more than 500x faster than e-beam lithography.
+These nano-features can seamlessly cover the surface of a cylindrical drum mold that is in turn used to replicate features via roll-to-roll manufacturing.
+The resulting nanostructured surfaces are invisible to the eye and can manipulate light or repel water, giving the surface desirable properties including:

 - Anti-reflective and anti-glare